gate-computer/gate/ABI.md

 ```
 > Write UTF-8 text to debug log, if enabled.
 First argument is buffer pointer
 > and second is length.
->
-> Code point 0x1e is interpreted as optional newline: it ensures that text
-> following it will be at the start of a line.

 ```wasm